Link-/simple-action/README.md

 - If the issue title has been modified, it'll be assumed as a new issue and a new block will be created.
 - The aggregate issue and the label will not be created automatically for you.
 If they don't exist the action will fail.
 - Using an aggregate issue in another repository is not possible.

+## Troubleshooting
+### Error: FATAL: Could not sync aggregate issue: Cannot read property 'body' of undefined
+You haven't created the aggregate issue or you haven't applied the label `gh-issues-ltt` to it.
+This error means that the action is not able to fetch the aggregate issue.

 ## License
 - [MIT License](./LICENSE)